How to Import Project in Android Studio

 The official Integrated development environment(IDE) for Android app development is Android Studio.
 It is based on Java integrated development environment for Software called IntelliJ IDEA.
 It includes code editing and developer tools.
 Furthermore, it utilizes code templates, GitHub integration, emulator, and support app development within the Android operating system.

-So let’s learn here how to import a project in Android Studio.
+Now, let’s learn here how to import project Android Studio.
 There are 4 steps mentioned here to place the project in Android Studio.

 Open your Android Studio and if any project is opened, just close it (Go to File?
 Close Project) then you'll see a small window like this: